Jhanbury/XamHelper/README.md

           bool Check(T value);
       }
 ```
-You can create your own validation ruels by implementing this interface:
+You can create your own validation rules by implementing this interface:
 ```
     public class IsNotNullOrEmptyRule<T> : IValidationRule<T>
     {